projectara/greybus-spec/source/special.rst

 ..

-After sending this request to notify the Interface that a Connection is closing, the AP may issue responses to requests it has already received on that Connection, but it shall not send additional requests on the Connection except for :ref:`Ping Operation
+After sending this request to notify the Interface that a Connection is closing, the AP Interface may transmit Segments on the CPort at its end of the Connection as defined in :ref:`connection-tx-restrictions` if one or more of the following conditions hold:

-<greybus-protocol-ping-operation>` requests.
+- when issuing responses to requests it has already received on the Connection,
+- when exchanging :ref:`Ping Operations <greybus-protocol-ping-operation>`
+  with the Interface, or
+- when transmitting |unipro| Flow Control Tokens.

+The AP Interface shall otherwise halt Segment transmission on the CPort.

-The AP may send a Control Disconnecting Operation with a cport_id field equal to zero when disconnecting a Control Connection, but should not do so if it has stored information indicating that other CPorts on that Interface are connected.
+The AP Interface may send a Control Disconnecting Operation with a cport_id field equal to zero when disconnecting a Control Connection, but should not do so if it has stored information indicating that other CPorts on that Interface are connected.